Toward an Evangelical Public Policy

 Methodists

 The Methodist movement began as an evangelical movement within the Church of England.
-They have tended to focus more on social justice and caring for the outcasts combined with expectation of seeking Biblical ethical perfection.
-There emphasis on justice and ethical behavior has often placed them at the leading edge of justice and civil rights causes.
+They have tended to focus more on social justice, caring for the outcasts, and expecting Biblical ethical perfection.
+Their emphasis on justice and ethical behavior has often placed them at the leading edge of justice and civil rights causes.

 Conclusion

-This summary of de Vries essay is a distillation of what he himself admits is a discussion of generalities, not hard and fast divisions between families.
-Keeping that in mind, I think his essay gives some helpful “hues” to consider as we think about public policy.
+This summary of de Vries' essay distills what he admits is a discussion of generalities, not hard and fast divisions between families.
+Considering that, his essay gives some helpful "hues" regarding public policy.